bchareyre/yade-mpi/doc/sphinx/prog.rst

 #.
 Collider erases interactions that were requested for being erased (see below).

-#. :yref:`InteractionDispatchers` (via :yref:`InteractionGeometryDispatcher`) calls appropriate :yref:`InteractionGeometryFunctor` based on :yref:`Shape` combination of both bodies, if such functor exists.
+#. :yref:`InteractionLoop` (via :yref:`InteractionGeometryDispatcher`) calls appropriate :yref:`InteractionGeometryFunctor` based on :yref:`Shape` combination of both bodies, if such functor exists.
 For real interactions, the functor updates associated :yref:`InteractionGeometry`.
 For potential interactions, the functor returns

 	``false``
 		if there is no geometrical overlap, and the interaction will stillremain potential-only